THE SPANISH FLU PANDEMIC

 And in-flu-enza.

-Nashville and Middle Tennessee became aware of the flu in late September.
-On September 27,1918 local newspapers were reporting a handful of people began showing symptoms.
+Nashville and Middle Tennessee became aware of the flu in late September 1918 On September 27,1918 local newspapers were reporting a handful of people began showing symptoms.
 At first physicians were diagnosing the flu as the grip.
 By the 29th Nashville's City Hospital, or General Hospital as it came to be called, had admitted thirty patients and had to turn away 75 people due to lack of space.
 Within several days the hospital would be full of flu patients.
 By October 5th it was reported that there were anywhere from 10,000 to 15,000 cases of flu in Nashville.
 On October 7th all Nashville theaters, movie theaters and all non essential entertainment venues were ordered closed.
 Schools and churches were allowed to remain open for the time being.
 Davidson county schools were ordered closed, however; not because of the high level of cases but the distances doctors had to travel.
 By October 9th even the city schools were closed and churches were asked to voluntarily cancel services which many pastors complied.
 By the end of October things were returning to normal and by November 1st schools and other venues were reopened.
 I interviewed my wife's grandmother, Grace Brown on camera when she was probably in her late 80's.
 She was born in 1902 and lived to be 93.
-I asked a number of questions about her memories of certain events in her life and one thing I asked about was the Spanish Flu epidemic of 1918.
-She gave birth to Debbie's mother Margaret on October 8, 1918.
+I asked a number of questions about her memories of certain events in her life.
+One thing I asked about was the Spanish Flu epidemic of 1918.
+She said that she gave birth to Debbie's mother Margaret on October 8, 1918.
 Grace told me that because of the flu epidemic that was then at it's height she gave birth on a gurney at Nashville's City hospital in a hallway.
 She said that five people died that day just in her immediate vicinity.
 Nashville had the 6th highest mortality rate of any city in the U.S.

 Private Leander A. Bennet who died one day after arriving in France of the flu.